kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

 Standard Configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-The expid command can generate a sample structure containing all the parameters that autosubmit needs to work correctly.
+The expid command can generate a sample structure containing all the parameters that Autosubmit needs to work correctly.

 .. code-block:: bash